 Currently a volunteer “convenings” team is working to map faith and interfaith leaders, practitioners, groups, cooperating circles, and networks in order to have an information bank of who is doing what and where.
 The team also makes person to person and group connections to identify common interests and possibilities for shared learning, cooperation, and collaborative projects where they are not already in place.

 Through these processes, initiatives have been created such as the Multifaith Speakers Network, Greater MN Interfaith Leadership meetings, and the connecting of multifaith leaders with the Bush Foundation’s bushCONNECT event, and statewide convenings open to the public.
 The dynamic networks of MnMN and our partnering organizations catalyze these much-needed programs, which are created by leaders with diverse perspectives to reach a wide audience.
 We share this information in the spirit of collaboration and not as an endorsement of any particular organization or position.

 Minnesota Multifaith Speakers Network

 Minnesota communities reflect a great diversity of faiths.
 Many are curious to learn about traditions other than their own.
 The Minnesota Multifaith Speakers Network (MMSN) is a cooperative project of the Minnesota Multifaith Network (MnMN) and several faith communities (see list below) to organize learning opportunities.
 Our network brings together interested groups with trusted, knowledgeable speakers from different faiths and spiritual traditions to create occasions for positive encounters.
 Businesses, community groups, faith organizations, schools, neighbors, and friends seeking to benefit from a faith or multifaith presentation are invited to use our Online Presentation Request Form.
 Upon submission, Rev. Cynthia Bronson Sweigert will work with you to plan your desired faith or multifaith event.

-To contact members of the network directly, click their links here:
+Click below to contact members of the network directly:

 - Christianity — African American